automl/hydra-smac-sweeper/README.md

 to efficiently decide which of two configurations performs better.
 SMAC is a *minimizer*.

-The Hydra SMAC sweeper can parallelize the evaluations of the hyperparameters on slurm.
+The Hydra SMAC sweeper can parallelize the evaluations of the hyperparameters on your local machine or on a slurm cluster.
-The sweeper currently only supports the multi-fidelity facade (`SMAC4MF`).
-TODO
+The sweeper supports every SMAC facade.

+- [ ] Add support for submitit local.

 ## Installation
 Please clone the repository first: